 M.E.
-Wood ran a website for writers wanting to write for over 15 years and a writing prompt blog for about half that time.
+Wood ran a website for writers wanting to write for over 15 years.

 A Few Words to Get You Started

 I love to write creative writing prompts.
 For over seven years, I have been coming up with new ideas every week for The Write Prompts.
 Here, I do the same, only these are all starter or "continue on" writing prompts.
 They are a great way to get the juices flowing when you do not know where to start.
 They are what I would call the first line or in some cases, the first paragraph of a potential story or novel.
 You, the writer, simply write or type the prompt at the top of your page and continue writing with your own words until you finish the story.

 If you finish the thoughts listed below, you will have written 100 short stories (or novels, if you are so inspired).
 Rather than picking and choosing, I recommend you give yourself the challenge of working through each one.
 Have fun!

 Continue Writing From Here . . .

 - Doug stuck his hand in the box and immediately pulled it out.
 "Ow," he said.
 He licked the side of his index finger as if it had honey on it.

 (Continue to write about who Doug is, where he is, and what is in the box...)

 - Gabriel clenched his teeth feeling the porcelain slide.
 He took a deep breath, relaxed his jaw.
 "You have two choices," he said, "you can leave on your feet or on a gurney..."

 (Continue to write about who Gabriel is and who he is talking to.)